 Louise Lewis has lived in Highgate for 18 years.
 She loves the area and the atmosphere and is keen to preserve the best aspects and enhance it where she can.
 She is an active member of the Friends of Waterlow Park and Highgate CAAC.
 She was involved in producing the Neighbourhood Plan and has been involved in responses to the new Haringey Local Plan (and in particular submitting suggestions on cycling and walking in Highgate).
 She works to provide community input into significant areas with the HNF, such as Highgate Wood, Queen's Wood, Waterlow Park and Highgate Cemetery.
 She is conscious of the Camden/Haringey divide, working to bring both 'sides' together where she can.
 She monitors all tree applications in the area and is trying to preserve existing trees and ensure replacements are planted if necessary.
-She is also part of the HNF Biodiversity Nework, mapping the Ecological corridors and Stepping Stones in the area.
+She is also part of the HNF Biodiversity Network, mapping the Ecological corridors and Stepping Stones in the area.

 Maggy Meade-King is a former journalist and broadcaster, who ran her own successful small publishing business, as well as undertaking senior roles in the public and voluntary sectors.
-She has lived in Highgate for more than 20 years, was the founding Chair of the HNF and led it through the consultation on and production of the Neighbourhood Plan.
-She is also a Trustee of the Friends of the Highgate Bowl and an active member of the HLSI and the Highgate Allotments Association Committee.
+She has lived in Highgate for 25 years, was the founding Chair of the HNF and led it through the consultation on and production of the Neighbourhood Plan.
+She is a member of a number of local organisations and an active member of the Highgate Allotments Association Committee.
 She currently leads North London forums groups campaigning for greener transport, as well as running the HNF Biodiversity Network.